 How successful are hair implants for women?

-For example the SDHI technique is ideal for women (which combines the DHI and Sapphire hair transplant methods), and creates an amazingly natural finish.
+At Elithair we use the SDHI technique that is ideal for women.
+This is done by combining the DHI and Sapphire hair transplant methods which creates an amazingly natural finish.

 What are the alternatives to hair implants for women?